 Object

 Object is the entity, that associated service manages, and exposes certain actions for that object.
 Object can be same as resource or it can be different from resource.
-For example, in case of IDL, object and resource are same, i.e. prefix.
+For example, in case of IDL, object and resource are same, i.e. the prefix.
 The same is applicable for Asset Management service as well.
 But, for Time Series service, Time Series is the object, but the associated resource for which this action is exposed is an asset.
 So, in other words, it is an action to allow specific operation on Time Series data of a given asset(s).

 Action